gosub-com/Zurfur/README.md

 The syntax is still being developed, nothing is set in stone yet.
 Feel free to send me comments letting me know what you think should be changed.
-I am currently working on [ZSIL](Doc/Zsil.md) and the build system.

 ## Functions